 Activists blamed regime loyalists for the attack.
 The violence raised questions about the ability of about 300 unarmed monitors to provide a useful assessment of a country that is spiraling toward civil war.

 "All U.N. observers are now back at their bases and are secure," said Sausan Ghosheh, a spokeswoman for U.N. observers in Syria.
-She said monitors have been trying to reach Haffa since June 7.

 During the conflict, the observers have been prevented from entering other flash point areas.
 Last week, it took days for the monitors to reach Mazraat al-Qubair, where nearly 80 people were reported slain, because government troops and residents blocked them.